Quality Improvement Plans

 The HHHS QIP was developed with input from our staff, physicians, Quality Committee, Community Advisory Committee, the HHHS Board of Directors, and various other stakeholders.
-In devising the QIP, the strategy adopted was to have maximum collaboration and engagement and to focus on quality initiatives that reflect the demographics and population of the patients, clients, and residents we serve.
+In developing the QIP, the strategy adopted was to have maximum collaboration and engagement and to focus on quality initiatives that reflect the demographics and population of the patients, clients, and residents we serve.

-Over the past year, our greatest achievement has been the growth of our Community Palliative and Hospice Services program.
-This is reflected in the number of referrals achieved over the past year, as measured on our 2015-16 QIP.
-The development of this new program was informed by the clients and caregivers we serve in our community, feedback from our patients, residents, and their families, feedback and support from our physicians and staff, and input from our Community Advisory Committee.
+One of many great achievements has been the growth of our Community Palliative and Hospice Services program.
+The development of this program was informed by the clients and caregivers we serve in our community, feedback from our patients, residents, and their families, feedback and support from our physicians and staff, and input from our Community Advisory Committee.
 The successful implementation and growth of this program was the result of a collaborative, integrated approach to referrals and service provision.
 Its success was due to a number of factors, the most significant of which was the partnerships that were established across all divisions of HHHS.
 Leading the way, our Community Support Services Division reached out to partner with leaders in our Long Term Care and Hospital divisions to establish referral processes, provide staff education and support, and to ensure seamless service provision for clients and caregivers.
 The model created at HHHS is now going to be used as a best practice throughout the Central East Local Health Integration Network (CELHIN).

 The HHHS QIP is an integrated, multi-sector plan that includes objectives for our Hospital, Long Term Care Homes, Community Support Services Division, and Mental Health and Addiction Services Program.
 Our Quality Committee, Medical Advisory Committee, Community Advisory Committee, and Board will be engaged and informed of quality initiatives for the entire organization.
 We have planned for integrated methods and process measures that include best practice teams and champion development across the organization.

 The HHHS Quality Improvement Plans for the current and previous years are posted at the bottom of this page.